connext/xapp-starter/README.md

 - Metaverse-to-metaverse interoperability

 Contracts:
-- SourceGreeter.sol
+- SourceGreeterAuthenticated.sol
 - DestinationGreeterAuthenticated.sol

 ## Ping Pong

-An example of a nested `xcall`, allowing for calldata execution within another `xcall`.
+An example of a nested `xcall`, when another `xcall` is executed in the destination receiver contract.

 Contracts:
 - Ping.sol